 The 30th Annual Sidewalk Fine Arts Festival will feature an exciting array of original works by 90 artists including jewelry, photography, ceramics, painting, sculptures and much more.
 All of the artists will be on hand to visit with patrons, while some will be practicing their craft during the show.

-Festivalgoers can admire the works of Donny Hahn of South San Francisco who will be displaying a series of abstract oil paintings in a variety of sizes, ranging from 15x20 inches to 45x55 inches.
-“With over 25 years of painting landscapes and seascapes, my paintings reveal an intimate perspective into the unconscious of my heart and soul,” says Donny.
+Donny Hahn of South San Francisco will be displaying a series of abstract oil paintings in a variety of sizes, ranging from 15x20 inches to 45x55 inches.
+"With over 25 years of painting landscapes and seascapes, my paintings reveal an intimate perspective into the unconscious of my heart and soul," says Donny.

 Painter Carina Mascarelli was born in France and raised in West Africa.
-She came to the United States in 1988, with a sense of opportunity to discover her potential.
 Carina is moved by the desire to create texture and luminescence in her paintings, feeling a challenge to put on canvas what has impressed her in nature.
 She works to create a visual feel of the elements and describes her style as Contemporary Realism.
-Carina’s paintings come to life, flowing and reflecting the very essence of creation for her.

 Additional artists participating in the 30th Annual Sidewalk Fine Arts Festival include Mernie Buchanan of Benicia with her paintings that feature unique interpretations of classics in acrylics and watercolors; Geri Comstock of San Jose showcasing her glass jewelry; and custom cartoonist Lenore Masterson of Marina, California who will show a variety of subjects including circus clowns, bears, frogs and hot-air balloons.